-- Before school provision and extra-curricular activities are accessible to all of our children. - Occasionally some conditions can call for extra risk assessments on school trips, e.g. if a wheelchair is needed etc. If your child's circumstances call for a teaching assistant or carer, then they may also attend most trips with your child.
+Occasionally some conditions can call for extra risk assessments on school trips.
+These will be proportionate to the child's needs and may include a shortened experience, an additional adult or parent/carer to attend.
 The school endeavours to be as fully inclusive as is possible.